Bog of Allen

 The Bog of Allen (Móin Alúine) is a large raised bog in the centre of Ireland between the rivers Liffey and Shannon.

-The bog's 958 square kilometers (370 square miles) stretch into County Offaly, County Meath, County Kildare, County Laois, and County Westmeath.
+The bog's 958 square kilometres (370 square miles) stretch into counties Offaly, Meath, Kildare, Laois, and Westmeath.
 Peat is mechanically harvested on a large scale by Bórd na Móna, the government-owned peat production industry.
-The area has miles of narrow gauge industrial railways for transporting turf to processing plants and turf powered power plants.
+The area has kilometres of narrow gauge industrial railways for transporting turf to processing plants and turf powered power plants.
 In addition, the cutover portions are used as area for grazing.
 The bog is crossed by the Grand Canal and the Royal Canal.

 Preservationists

 The Irish Peatland Conservation Council describes the bog as "an important area of peatland, as much a part of Irish natural heritage as the Book of Kells."
 The bog is much reduced after centuries of industrial exploitation and recent encroachments by development.
 Efforts are underway to preserve sections of it.